armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 - `armory.environmentName`
 - `armory.replicaSetName`

 You can supply your own variables by adding them to the `strategies.<strategyName>.<strategy>.steps.analysis.context`.
 When you use them in your query, include the `context` prefix.
-For example, if you create a variable named `owner`, you would use `context.owner` in your query.
+For example, if you create a variable named `owner`, you would use `{{context.owner}}` in your query.